andrew/ultimate-awesome/README.md

 - [awesome-machine-learning-startups-berlin](https://github.com/jrieke/awesome-machine-learning-startups-berlin) - 🤖 A curated list of machine learning & artificial intelligence startups in Berlin (Germany).
 - [awesome-sqlite](https://github.com/planetopendata/awesome-sqlite) - A collection of awesome sqlite tools, scripts, books, etc.
 - [awesome-pt](https://github.com/polyestervoke/awesome-pt) - A curated list of awesome private tracker tools.
 PT工具集.
-- [awesome-rive](https://github.com/rive-app/awesome-rive) - An awesome list that curates Rive runtime examples, articles and tutorials, videos, resources and more!.
 - [awesome-domain-adaptation-object-detection](https://github.com/wangs311/awesome-domain-adaptation-object-detection) - A collection of papers about domain adaptation object detection.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-doctrine](https://github.com/biberlabs/awesome-doctrine) - A curated list of amazingly awesome Doctrine 2 ORM related libraries, resources and shiny things.
 - [awesome-noir](https://github.com/noir-lang/awesome-noir) - A curated list of awesome things related to learning and programming in Noir.